-For social enrichment and leadership development opportunities, KCU students in traditional degree programs are divided into class groups (Freshman, Sophomore, Junior, and Senior Classes), each group under the guidance of a faculty member and a staff member who serve as Class Sponsors.
+For social enrichment and leadership development opportunities, and as student interest allows, KCU students in traditional degree programs are divided into class groups (Freshman, Sophomore, Junior, and Senior Classes), each group under the guidance of a faculty member and a staff member who serve as Class Sponsors.
 These class groups provide a basis for social activities and spiritual growth.
 Your participation in class groups is very important and is strongly encouraged.